astrochili/vscode-defold/README.md

 ## Logs

 - The extension outputs logs to the `Default Kit` output channel.
-- A running game with a debugger outputs logs to the debug console.
+- A locally running game with a debugger outputs logs to the debug console.
-- A running game without debugger outputs logs to the `Defold Engine` terminal instance.
+- A locally running game without debugger outputs logs to the `Defold Engine` terminal instance.
+- Defold Editor streams to the `Defold Editor: Console` terminal.

 ## Troubleshooting